Community Detection in Multiplex Networks: Discussion

 \section{Discussion}

 \rev{Our experimental study had two main outcomes.
-First, it} allowed us to \rev{identify} guidelines \rev{about which methods can be the most appropriate} for the data and the task at hand. \rev{Second,} observing in which cases the \rev{reviewed} methods consistently failed in identifying the \rev{expected} communities allowed us to identify the multiplex community structures that are challenging with the currently available community detection algorithms.
-This \rev{indicates} a set of open problems for community detection methods in multiplex networks.
+First, it} allowed us to \rev{identify} guidelines \rev{about which methods can be the most appropriate} for the data and the task at hand. \rev{Second,} observing in which cases the \rev{reviewed} methods consistently failed in identifying the \rev{expected} communities allowed us to identify the multiplex community structures that are challenging with the currently available community detection algorithms. \revm{While the comparative evaluation of community detection methods is a complex process, and additional types of analysis should also be considered in the future, such as the approach used by \cite{Ghasemian2019} for single-layer methods, our work highlights} a set of open problems for community detection methods in multiplex networks.

-Accuracy analysis on synthetic networks has revealed that \rev{most of the} methods perform \rev{very well} when the community structure \rev{is made of disjoint} pillar\rev{s}. \rev{Among the many well-performing methods}, Infomap \rev{and SCML are consistently} discovering community structures that are close \rev{or equal} to the ground truth, \rev{GLouvain and the methods using Louvain are also performing well but have some issues with communities of varying size.} whereas ML-LCD(clsim) appears to be the best choice among the local methods. \rev{It is worth noticing that simpler flattening methods are also among the best methods.}
+Accuracy analysis on synthetic networks has revealed that \rev{most of the} methods perform \rev{very well} when the community structure \rev{is made of disjoint} pillar\rev{s}. \rev{Among the many well-performing methods}, Infomap \rev{and SCML are consistently} discovering community structures that are close \rev{or equal} to the ground truth, \rev{GLouvain and the methods using Louvain are also performing well but have some issues with communities of varying size.} whereas ML-LCD$_{(clsim)}$ appears to be the best choice among the local methods. \rev{It is worth noticing that simpler flattening methods are also among the best methods.}

 With regard to non-pillar community structures, we have observed a considerable reduction in the achieved accuracy scores for almost all methods.
 This observation raises the following question: what kind of assumptions are considered by different methods when multiplex communities are identified?
 It is clear that there is a tendency, even if not \rev{always} explicitly declared, to assume that multiplex communities are pillar communities expanding over all the layers of the multiplex network.
 For instance, multi-slice modularity~\citep{Mucha2010} rewards pillar communities when calculating the modularity score, \rev{and spectral methods assume the existence of a latent community structure at actor level}.
 While pillar community structures are perfectly reasonable and can be \rev{assumed to exist} in many scenarios, they \rev{are} also \rev{the simplest possible cases we tested in this article}.
 As multiplex approaches have been developed to overcome the oversimplification of monoplex networks, relying on a single type of ideal community structure seems, at least, a missed opportunity.
 Thus, more work has to be done on improving the accuracy of community detection methods for non-pillar community structures.